Cancer Epidemiology (EPI 252)

 Format

 Course content will be delivered through weekly seminars on Mondays from 9:00 AM to 12:00 PM, Jan.
-23 to May 8.
-Students have the option of attending class in person at UCSF or participating remotely via web conference (Zoom).
-Note that because the course is co-taught with UC, Berkeley, it begins later in Winter Quarter and extends into Spring Quarter.
+22 to May 6.
+Students are encouraged to attend class in person at UCSF or if circumstandes don't permit, via web conference (Zoom) and after notification of the instructor.
+Note that because the course is co-taught with UC, Berkeley, it begins later in Winter Quater and extends into Spring Quarter.

 The daily schedule of activities will be posted on the course's online syllabus.